Maryland to launch a centralized vaccine registration system for mass clinics

 Local health departments may choose to opt into the centralized system.

-“We expect that establishing a preregistration system will improve the user experience and better prepare for the day when supplies are very, very abundant,” acting Health Secretary Dennis Schrader told state senators during an oversight hearing Monday afternoon.
+“We expect that establishing a preregistration system will improve the user experience and better prepare for the day when supplies are very, very abundant,” acting health secretary Dennis Schrader told state senators during an oversight hearing Monday afternoon.

 Schrader also said the state is close to upgrading its scheduling system, PrepMod, so that people can no longer share links to access coveted appointments to be inoculated.